ipfs-shipyard/pinning-service-compliance/nft.storage.md

 * "meta" must be an object

 * "delegates" must contain at least 1 items

 * "origins" must be an array

+* "meta" must be an object

+* "delegates" must contain at least 1 items

+* "name" must be a string

+* "origins" must be an array